 1/I See You

 A man stood before me in the blanket moonlight with no shadow on the ground.
-His face obscured by living shadows.
+His face obscured by living shade slithering among his features.
 He spoke without a voice, his plight deaf to my ears.
 My body was frozen with fear, my feet deep in mud.
 Trees sprung up around us creating a forest.
 I could hear heart beats in the distance, men yelling to one another.
 Animals noisily joined the clamor.
 All at once the noises overlapped each other like waves in a stirring sea.
-My eyes focused on the man’s lips still moving.
-The noise around us faded at once and I heard a panicked whisper.
+My eyes focused on the man’s lips still moving rapidly together.
+The noise around us halted at once and a panicked whisper ghosted my ears.
 “Jessica.”

 My eyes opened wide, alarmed.
 The beating of my heart rapidly thumped against my ribs and deafened my ears.
 An unsteady breath left my lips, and visibly swirled in front of me.
 My feet were bare and red in a rapidly growing slush drift.
 I was standing at the edge of the woods, a line of trees divided between my college’s football field and the unknown.